AhmedMoawad/easy-to-go-with-react/README.md

-# Easy To Go with React
+# React - The Lego Game
-This is the first Tutorial in <strong> Easy to Go </strong> tutorial series.
-In this tutorial we will talk about how to go through <strong> React </strong> and prepare you to be able to build web apps using the amazing <strong> React </strong>
+In this tutorial we will talk about how to go through <strong> React </strong> and prepare you to be able to build web apps using the amazing <strong> React </strong> like lego bricks shapes.

 ## Table of Contents